gucheng0712/gucheng0712.github.io/_posts/2019-02-20-Clustering-UnsupervisedLearning.md

 <img src="/static/assets/img/blog/Supervised Learning Vs Unsupervised Learning.jpeg" width="30%">
 </p>

-To `determine` a machine learning whether is supervised learning `or` unsupervised learning, basicly depends on if the input data(features) has `label`, such as regression and classification. `Supervised Learning` is defined as input data(features) with labels. `Unsupervised Learning` is defined as input data without labels, such as clustering, and dimensional reduction.
+To `determine` a machine learning whether is supervised learning `or` unsupervised learning, basicly depends on if the input data(features) has `label`.`Supervised Learning` is defined as input data(features) with labels, such as regression and classification. `Unsupervised Learning` is defined as input data without labels, such as clustering, and dimensional reduction.

 > `“Because we don't give it the answer, it's unsupervised learning”`